We anticipate FIR openings for the 2018-19 academic year. The application deadline for full consideration is April 3, 2018.

-The goal of the FIR program is to provide both formal and informal resident-faculty interactions through educational programming, classes, individual and small-group advising, and casual association.
-These interactions provide students in the opportunity to approach and relate to faculty members on a more personal level.
+The goal of the Faculty-in-Residence (FIR) Program is to provide both formal and informal resident-faculty interactions through educational programming, classes, individual and small-group advising, and casual association.
+These interactions provide students opportunities to approach and relate to faculty members on a more personal level, learn about resources, and enhance their confidence and ability to interact with all faculty members.
+UCLA faculty members are integrated into the residential communities and work with student affairs staff and other faculty to facilitate student learning.

-Faculty-in-Residence are required to devote 12 hours per week to the program, mostly working directly with the students in their community.
-Work may include programming with student staff members or other partners, advising students individually or in small groups, teaching Fiat Lux courses, and casual interactions during social events and other Hill activities.
-Faculty-in-Residence have the flexibility to employ the methods that best compliment their individual talents and interests, and are expected to develop plans in conjunction with the Director for Faculty Programs and their Resident Director.
-Much involvement takes place through programming - either events that the FIR has designed or ones designed by students.
-Past FIR programs have included film screenings and discussions, poetry groups, cultural celebrations, hiking and camping outings, paper-writing workshops, community service events, guest lectures, and theatrical performances.
-FIRs also spend some time with other FIRs and with staff and others across campus doing planning work that strengthens the program by offering faculty perspective and by bridging residential and classroom learning.
-Faculty-in-Residence receive a 3-year assignment, and are provided with an apartment and a meal plan in On-Campus Housing.
+Faculty devote 12 hours per week to the program, mostly working directly with the students in their building community and with the Living Learning Communities.
+Work may include planning events with student, staff, or other partners, advising students individually or in small groups, teaching Fiat Lux courses, and casual interactions during social events and other Hill activities.
+Faculty-in-Residence have flexibility to employ the methods that compliment their individual talents and interests, and are expected to develop plans in conjunction with the FIR coordinator and their Resident Director.
+FIR events have included film screenings and discussions, field trips around Los Angeles, cultural celebrations, hiking and camping outings, paper-writing workshops, community service events, guest lectures, dinners in their homes, and theatrical performances.

-Participants in the FIR program also teach undergraduate courses at UCLA.
-Faculty-in-Residence represent a diverse selection of faculty members representing a variety of disciplines from Computer Science and History to Musicology and Bioengineering.
-Current FIR academic departments include the College of Letters & Science, the School of Engineering, the Herb Alpert School of Music, the School of Theater, Film and Television, the Luskin School of Public Affairs, the David Geffen School of Medicine, and the Graduate School of Education and Information Studies.
+Faculty-in-Residence represent a diverse selection of faculty members representing a variety of disciplines from Computer Science and History to Theater and Bioengineering.
+Current FIRs teach in the College of Letters & Science, the School of Engineering, the School of Theater, Film and Television, the David Geffen School of Medicine, and the Graduate School of Education and Information Studies.

-The Faculty-in-Residence is recruited and selected by Residential Life based on candidates’ individual talents and interests and their commitment to Residential LIfe’s Core 5 principles: supporting the university’s academic mission, cultivate a safe living environment, encourage personal growth, foster social responsibility, and develop leaders within the context of residential community.
-In order to meet the goals of the program, we give preference to faculty members who are academic senate members, and actively encourage tenured faculty members to apply.
+The Faculty-in-Residence is selected by Residential Life based on candidates’ individual talents and interests and their commitment to Residential LIfe’s Core 5 principles: supporting the university’s academic mission, cultivate a safe living environment, encourage personal growth, foster social responsibility, and develop leaders within the context of residential community.
+In order to meet the goals of the program, we give preference to faculty members who are academic senate members, and who regularly teach undergraduates.
 We also hope to represent the disciplinary diversity of the campus among the FIR team.
-It is expected that FIRs are engaged in teaching undergraduates on a regular basis.

 For additional information about the FIR position or the selection process, please contact Dr. Lori Vogelgesang or Idriss Njike at FIRprogram@orl.ucla.edu